-Advisory Board Boating Launch Fees Boat Registration Boating Rules Boating Safety Commercial Use of Facilities Facilities Map FAQ's Marine Pumpout & RV Dump Pay Citation (Surcharge Assessment) Regional Map Resources Regulatory Buoys Reservations and Moorage
+Advisory Board Boating Launch Fees Boat Registration Boating Rules Boating Safety Commercial Use of Facilities Event Permit Application Facilities Map FAQ's Marine Pumpout & RV Dump Pay Citation (Surcharge Assessment) Regulatory Buoys Reservations-Moorage Reservations-Shelter

 Contact Information Nick Snyder

 Click here for map.
 Office Hours:

 Is a fee required to launch at Kootenai County Launches?